MedGrocer allows organisations to go paperless in managing medical benefits

 MedGrocer, an ePharmacy and medicine benefits management service provider, is making it easier for businesses to manage medical expense reimbursement requests from their employees sans the paper forms.

-The company has developed a web application, which is powered by assisted intelligence and can collect and analyse medicine prescriptions and receipts.
-Using the app, employees can just upload a digital copy of their documents and send it to officer in-charge of handling medicine reimbursement requests.
+Powered by assisted intelligence, MedGrocer's web application is able to collect and analyse prescription slips and medical receipts.
+Using the app, employees can simply upload a digital copy of their documents and send it to officer in charge of handling medical reimbursement requests.

-"We use a cloud-based service so [such] pictures are uploaded to the cloud.
+"We use a cloud-based service so pictures [of prescription slips and receipts] are uploaded to the cloud.
 [The app also] has an image analysis platform integrated with it.
 So [the app] lifts information from a receipt, put it in a text file, and then dump it to a database," Jerome Uy, founder and CEO of MedGrocer, explained at the CIO Conference 2017 in Manila on 25 May 2017.

 Uy said their database is also integrated with other databases.
 They include RxNorm of the U.S. National Library of Medicine, which provides normalised names for clinical drugs and links it to drug vocabularies used in pharmacy management and drug interaction software; a local drug database called MIMs; and MedGrocer's market data.